Bar Harbor, Maine: Transportation

 Bar Harbor's main access road, from the north or south, is State Route 3, which is the coastal Eden Street taken from the Trenton Bridge.
 Upon entering the town limits from the north, Route 3 turns east onto Mount Desert Street, before turning south onto Main Street at Bar Harbor's Village Green.
 It then circumnavigates the eastern portion of Mount Desert Island.
 Two other streets link Route 3 to Main Street: West Street (the first visitors from the north see) and Cottage Street.
 Another principal road, Eagle Lake Road, leads west, from its intersection with Eden Street, Mount Desert Street and Kebo Street, into the national park.

 The town is served by the Hancock County–Bar Harbor Airport, which provides year-round nonstop flights to Boston, Massachusetts.

 Bar Harbor is the western terminus for The CAT, a high-speed summer ferry service across the Gulf of Maine to Yarmouth, Nova Scotia, Canada, operated by Bay Ferries.
 The 3.5-hour route returned to service in 2022 after previously operating from 1955 to 2009.

+The Island Explorer is a seasonal bus service which provides fare-free transportation around Mount Desert Island and beyond.
+It is largely intended to serve visitors to Acadia as a means to reduce area traffic within the park and in area communities, including the Schoodic Peninsula.
+It typically runs from mid-June through the beginning of October.
+Operations began in 1999, and in 2019, the service carried over 647,000 passengers.

 Downeast Windjammer Cruise Lines operates regular summer ferry service across Frenchman Bay between Bar Harbor and Winter Harbor.